peterfairfield/anaxis/f/the_university.md

 College of War: Officer school.
 Also includes several subgroups: Speculators, Innebrus (also called Couriers), and Naval College: Admiralty Interview Board, Founded the Chippies.
 Hospital School: Students taken in at a very young age.
 Common for 4th sons and partially-endowed family.

+## University College Staff

+### Professor Karuk Dymon
+Bird-like, walks with a cane.
+He is an artificier.

+### Dean Saxon
+You know him.

+### Rebecca Horn
+Smooth, radiant like the sun.
+Smokes, is concerned with building things.

+### Merlin
+Eternal, likes blowing things up.